 Making homemade bread is something that can be a lot of fun.
 Many people are making homemade bread now, and it’s actually interesting to learn how to make different types of bread.

-If you have a bread slicer, then it’ll be very simple to get slices of bread that you can eat.
+If you have a bread slicer, then it’ll be very simple to get slices that you can eat.
 Otherwise, most people will choose to use other utensils to slice the bread.

 You might be wondering whether a meat slicer will be able to do the trick, though.
 If you happen to own a meat slicer, then it might seem like a waste not to try it out for other things.